A Finite-Difference Trust-Region Method for Convexly Constrained Smooth Optimization: Abstract

 \section{Abstract}

-We propose a derivative-free trust-region method based on finite-difference gradient approximations for smooth optimization problems with convex constraints.
-The proposed method does not require computing an approximate stationarity measure.
-For nonconvex problems, we establish a worst-case complexity bound of $\mathcal{O}\!\left(n\left(\tfrac{L}{\sigma}\epsilon\right)^{-2}\right)$ function evaluations for the method to reach an $\left(\tfrac{L}{\sigma}\epsilon\right)$-approximate stationary point, where $n$ is the number of variables, $L$ is the Lipschitz constant of the gradient, and $\sigma$ is a user-defined estimate of $L$.
-If the objective function is convex, the complexity to reduce the functional residual below $(L/\sigma)\epsilon$ is shown to be of $\mathcal{O}\!\left(n\left(\tfrac{L}{\sigma}\epsilon\right)^{-1}\right)$ function evaluations, while for Polyak--\L{}ojasiewicz functions on unconstrained domains, the bound further improves to $\mathcal{O}\left(n\log\left(\left(\frac{L}{\sigma}\epsilon\right)^{-1}\right)\right)$.
-Numerical experiments on benchmark problems and a model-fitting application demonstrate the method’s efficiency relative to state-of-the-art derivative-free solvers for both unconstrained and bound-constrained problems.
+We propose a derivative-free trust-region method based on finite-diffe\-rence gradient approximations for smooth optimization problems with convex constraints.
+For nonconvex problems, we establish a worst-case complexity bound of $\mathcal{O}\!\left(n\left(\frac{L}{\sigma}\epsilon\right)^{-2}\right)$ function evaluations for the method to reach an $\left(\frac{L}{\sigma}\epsilon\right)$-approximate stationary point, where $n$ is the number of variables, $L$ is the Lipschitz constant of the gradient, and $\sigma$ is a user-defined estimate of $L$.
+If the objective function is convex, the complexity to reduce the functional residual below $(L/\sigma)\epsilon$ is shown to be of $\mathcal{O}\!\left(n\left(\frac{L}{\sigma}\epsilon\right)^{-1}\right)$ function evaluations, while for Polyak--\L{}ojasiewicz functions on unconstrained domains, the bound further improves to $\mathcal{O}\left(n\log\left(\left(\frac{L}{\sigma}\epsilon\right)^{-1}\right)\right)$.
+Numerical experiments on benchmark problems with noise-free and noisy objective functions, as well as a model-fitting application, show the efficiency of the proposed method relative to state-of-the-art derivative-free solvers for unconstrained and bound-constrained problems.